-Dept/No. Title Credit Hours
+Dept/No. Support Courses Title Credit Hours

-Support Courses

 Biology Elective Choose any BS course 4

 CS 103 Introduction to Applications 1

 EN 101 English Composition I 3

 Math Elective or BU 115 Choose 3 hours from: MT 100 or higher or BU 115 3

 OR 110 Introduction to College 1

 PY 201 General Psychology 3

 or or

 PY 218 Life-Span Developmental Psychology

 SO 200 Introduction to Sociology 3

 Major Courses

 AH 108 Medical Terminology 2

 AH 200 Health Care Ethics and Law 1

-AH 203 Communication Skills for the Health Care 1
+AH 203 Communication Skills for the Health Care Professional 1

-Professional

-AH 280 Folk Health Care Practices 3

-AH 285 Health Care Leadership (Capstone) 3
+AH 285 Health Care Leadership and Management (Capstone) 3

-Electives 32
+1 Electives 35

-&lt;sup>1Any course not already specified in the program may be used to fulfill the elective requirement.
+1Any college-level course not already specified in the program may be used to fulfill the electives requirement.